-When creating custom ordered goods, factor in labour time and cost of operations and materials.
-These vary from order to order so create an average estimate.
+When creating custom ordered goods, factor in labor time and cost of operations and materials.
+These vary from order to order, so make an average estimate.

-Budgeting is tricky for startups—you rarely have an existing model to work from.
-Do your due diligence by researching industry benchmarks for salaries, rent and marketing costs.
+Budgeting is tricky for startups—you rarely have an existing model to use.
+Do your due diligence by researching industry benchmarks for salaries, rent, and marketing costs.
 Ask your network what you can expect to pay for professional fees, benefits, and equipment.
 Set aside a portion of your budget for advisors—accountants, lawyers, that kind of thing.
-A few thousand dollars up front could save you thousands more in legal fees and avoid inefficiencies later on.
+A few thousand dollars upfront could save you thousands more in legal fees and inefficiencies later on.

-There’s obviously a lot more that could be said about creating a budget for a startup.
-This guide from The Balance is a great start.
+This is just scratching the surface, and there’s plenty more to consider when creating a budget for a startup.
+This business startup budget guide from The Balance is a great start.

-If you don’t have a physical product, focus on projected sales and revenue, and salaries and consultant costs.
-Figures in these industries—whether accounting, legal services, creative, or insurance—are much more of an estimate, which means budgets need flexibility.
-These figures are reliant on the number of individuals needed to provide the service, the cost of their time, and fluctuating customer demand.
+If you don’t have a physical product, focus on projected sales, revenue, salaries, and consultant costs.
+Figures in these industries—whether accounting, legal services, creative, or insurance—can vary greatly, which means budgets need flexibility.
+These figures are reliant on the number of people required to provide the service, the cost of their time, and fluctuating customer demand.